mrcavalcanti/mosaicoo/docs/sources/administration/manage-users-and-permissions/manage-teams/_index.md

 **To delete a team**:

-1. Sign in to Grafana as an organization administrator.
+1. Sign in to Mosaicoo as an organization administrator.
 1. Hover your cursor over the **Configuration** (gear) icon in the side menu and click **Teams**.
 1. Click the **X** next to the name of the team.
 1. Click **Delete**.

 ## View a list of teams

-See the complete list of teams in your Grafana organization.
+See the complete list of teams in your Mosaicoo organization.

 ### Before you begin